kgish/ruby-hal-server/README.md

 # Webmachine/ROAR Server Template

+Note: A newer version can be found [here](https://github.com/kgish/ruby-webmachine-roar-template/tree/webmachine-and-roar-update-attemptr)], however for the time being the [demo client](https://github.com/kgish/ember-hal-template) will only work with this version.

 This is a basic server template for setting up a simple application to show how [webmachine](https://github.com/seancribbs/webmachine-ruby) and [roar](https://github.com/apotonick/roar) can work together to build real RESTful systems in Ruby.

 Roar comes with built-in JSON, JSON-HAL, JSON-API and XML support.

+This can be demoed as-is with the [Ember HAL Template](https://github.com/kgish/ember-hal-template) client.

 ![](images/screenshot-monitor.png?raw=true)